Octops/agones-discover-openmatch/README.md

     - Fleet: us-west-2: Orion
 - Players can join if a GameServer still has enough free capacity (Players.Capacity - Players.Count).
 Check the [PlayerTracking](https://agones.dev/site/docs/guides/player-tracking/) feature.
 - Player's tickets will be grouped by Region, World, Skill and Latency.
 Skill and Latency are range based.
 - Game Client provides the desired match and player's info: Region, World, Skill and Latency.
-There nothing crazy going on here.
+There is nothing crazy going on here.
 The Player simulator just pick up a fake latency from a range and assign to the ticket.

 ## Match Making Rules